Research Awards for University of Memphis Faculty

 or civic groups; 5) opportunities for closely related undergraduate and/or graduate

-Hooks Institute previous grant awardees may reapply for this grant.
+Hooks Institute previous grant award recipients may reapply for this grant.

 Past Funded Research